IndicoDataSolutions/Enso/README.md

 by fixed-length vectors.
 As there are multiple approached for featurization the name of the `Featurizer` is appended to the name of the dataset.
 #### Featurize ####
-Place to add all supervised and unsupervised featurizers.
-This is run through the `featurize.py` file, and should inherit from the base classes found within `Enso/Featurize/__init__.py`.
+Place to add all featurizers.
+This is run through the `featurize.py` file, and should inherit from the base class found within `Enso/Featurize/__init__.py`.
 #### Experiments ####
 Place for writing any new experiments.
 These should all follow the format outlined by the `Experiment` base classes found in `Enso/Experiments/__init__.py`.
 These experiments are specific to the task being undertaken.
 As such you'l find not just